Himanshu-Jain59/Beatverse/Readme.md

 # Beatverse

+1. Visit https://beatvesre.netlify.app/ to view live.
-1. Clone the repository to your desktop to view the pages:
+2. Clone the repository to your desktop to view the pages:

    ```sh
    git clone https://github.com/Himanshu-Jain59/Beatverse.git